 For some ant infestations, a DIY approach can work.
-But there are instances where calling a professional is best, either because of the danger the species poses, or the size of the infestation itself.
+But there are instances when it’s time to call an ant exterminator, either because of the danger the species poses or the size of the infestation itself.
 When the health and stability of a home is at risk, there are three specific times when it’s necessary to call an exterminator.

 A licensed exterminator should always handle stinging insects.
 Fire ants have a stinger, and they will not hesitate to sting when threatened.
 Wasps, hornets, bees, and fire ants are all part of the Hymenoptera order of insects, and they share certain behaviors and traits, including how they make their nests.
 When their colony is disturbed, these insects will sting their attacker, injecting venom and continuing to swarm.
 Even without an existing allergy to these insects, people are sent to the emergency room every year, having been stung hundreds of times after disturbing a nest.